(Re)Imagine

 About the Author

-Prior to joining Acuity Knowledge Partners, Maruti worked for GlobalData where he worked on areas around emerging themes such as AI, business intelligence and cloud.
+Maruti has more than 10 years of experience in technology research and consulting.
+He currently works with the marketing and research teams of a leading fintech supporting them execute their go-to-market strategies.
+Prior to joining Acuity Knowledge Partners, Maruti worked for GlobalData where he worked on areas around emerging themes such as AI, business intelligence, cloud, 5G, payments, and retail.

 post image 2 Blog